 - RSS Feeds

 WPSymposium lets you work with the theme you have.
-You can add features to posts and pages using shortcodes.
+You can add social features to posts and pages using shortcodes.

-Social Media – Great For Market Research
+Social Media – Great For Researching Your Market

 Once you have identified new content opportunities, you can post messages individually on each of the social networks you’d like to reach, or publish these on a WordPress site that’s been configured to automatically notify your social networking sites.